carlomilanesi/rs-measures/docs/Tutorial.md

 As we said, we mean `MetrePerSquareSecond` to be an `Acceleration`.

 For every property, there should be in your mind a base unit.
-This is just the base unit for acceleration.
+Let's assume `MetrePerSquareSecond` is the base unit for acceleration, according with the SI international standard.
 The field `RATIO` specifies how many base units for its property are contained in this unit.
-Being this the base unit, it `RATIO` is `1.`.
+Being this the base unit, its `RATIO` is `1.`.

-It is not required that the base unit is defined.
+It is not required that the base unit is actually defined.
-For example we could have defined just this unit for acceleration:
+For example, we could have defined just this unit for acceleration:
 ```rust
 impl MeasurementUnit for CentiMetrePerSquareSecond {
     type Property = Acceleration;